kirbydesign/designsystem/MIGRATION.md

 <h4 id="avatar-v9">Avatar</h4>

-The `shadow` input binding have been removed from `avatar` and `stroke` should be used instead for a similar effect.
+The `shadow` input binding has been removed and `stroke` should be used instead for a similar effect.

 <h4 id="modal-v9">Modal</h4>